-A data transmission operator in the IoT (Internet of Things) field having its own network of base stations located in all Russian regions.
+A data transmission operator in the IoT (Internet of Things) field having its own network of base stations.

 A service for the communication with a cloud IoT platform for data collection and energy metering devices (MD) management, which allows users to obtain data from current devices, configure their operation, and connect new devices.

 To create an innovative popular solution for data acquisition and managing energy metering devices for big energy suppliers (as well as housing management services (HMS), manufacturers, integrators, and service companies), which will be unique in the region market.
 Within the framework of the project, JazzTeam engineers worked closely with the customer’s R&D department.
 Our specialists were involved in the project as an independent team, whose initial task was to create the product’s MVP (a service for the communication with the IoT platform) based on the existing solutions and technical assignment provided by the customer.
 The accomplishment of this task required JazzTeam specialists to perform in-depth research and quickly master a very complicated domain area.

 Project’s technological features

 The customer’s company owns and operates a cloud M2M telecommunication platform (ensuring machine-to-machine communication) and a network of base stations.
 The base stations are located in many regions.
 Each base station receives data packets from metering devices via radio modules connected to them and transfers data to the M2M platform.
 The communication between the metering devices and the base stations is carried out via wireless connections that use LoRa spread spectrum modulation.

 JazzTeam specialists were responsible for the development of several components, based on which it was necessary to implement a service for the communication with the cloud IoT platform for energy resources accounting.
 With the help of this service product users should receive data from the available devices, configure their work, and connect new energy resource meters.